-Fall Decorating: Plant Flowers in a Pumpkin
+Fall Decorating: Fill a Pumpkin With Flowers

 When you start to pull out the seasonal decorations for your home and yard, add some plants to the mix.
 Consider planting flowers like chrysanthemums and pansies, or ornamental vegetables like kale and cabbage in a pumpkin planter.